Vietnamese Currency: How to Recognize Each Note of Dong Correctly

 Vietnamese Dong (VND)

-Since 2003, the government has released more polymer notes, zinc coins (metal coins) and cotton-paper money notes.
-At the same time, the face value of the currency is now issued from 100 VND to 500,000 VND.
+Since 2003, the government has released more polymer notes, zinc coins (metal coins), and cotton-paper money notes.
+At the same time, the face value of the currency has increased from 100 VND to 500,000 VND.

 Vietnamese dong coins have five denominations, including 200VND, 500VND, 1000VND, 2000VND, and 5000VND.

-However, coins quickly reveal their weaknesses, such as heavy and hard-to-store, while automated trading machines using coins had not yet been widespread in Vietnam.
+However, coins quickly revealed their weaknesses, such as being heavy and hard to store, while automated trading machines using coins had yet to be widespread in Vietnam.

-By 2011, the government decided to stop issuing coins even though it is proper to pay in the market.
+By 2011, the government decided to stop issuing coins even though it was proper to pay in the market.

-Nowadays, Vietnamese money has cotton-paper and polymer notes that are the two types of banknotes being circulated in Vietnam.
+Nowadays, Vietnamese money has cotton paper and polymer notes, the two types of banknotes circulated in Vietnam.

 1. Par value of 100 VND

 This is the smallest denomination of the current Vietnamese currency.
-Printed on cotton paper, dark brown.
+It is printed on dark brown cotton paper.

 With 100 VND, the user definitely cannot buy anything.